OfficeDev/office-js-docs-pr/docs/excel/custom-functions-shared-overview.md

 ### Authentication

 When you receive tokens as part of authentication, you don't need to use the **Storage** API to share them between the task pane, custom functions and ribbon UI.
-You can use your own preferred storage technique to share them.
+You can use your own preferred storage technique and storage location to share them, such as `localStorage`.

 ### Dialog API